What Is a Recession? Examples, Impact, Benefits

 Recession Versus Depression

 The only good thing about a recession is that it cures inflation.
 The Federal Reserve must always balance between slowing the economy enough to prevent inflation without triggering a recession.
 Usually, the Fed does this without the help of fiscal policy.
-Politicians, who control the Federal budget, generally try to stimulate the economy as much as possible through lowering taxes, spending on social programs and ignoring the budget deficit.
+Politicians, who control the federal budget, generally try to stimulate the economy as much as possible through lowering taxes, spending on social programs and ignoring the budget deficit.
+That's how the U.S. debt grew to $10.5 trillion before even a penny was spent on the Economic Stimulus Package.